 Aged beef rump cap, aged white soy sauce (£6).
 So tender you could spread it on your toast and tasted as good as it looked.
 Melt in your mouth stuff.

 Pig blood cake (£3.5).
 It came with a rich soy, mirin marinated hen’s egg yolk.
-We couldn’t ask for anything more from blood cake, rich complex flavour with a textual element provided by the rice and made unctuous by the yolk.
+Rich, complex flavour with a textual element provided by the rice and made unctuous by the yolk.

 Sweet potato chips, plum pickle ketchup (£3).
 Totally naughty but nice with this batter coated root vegetable.
 The ketchup had a sriracha taste to it which isn’t a bad thing at all.

 Confit pork belly, pork sauce, hot sauce, dried shallots (£4.5).
 A perfectly cooked slab of moist pork belly that melts in your mouth, glazed in sweet sticky sauce and smokey sweet shallots.
-You’ll be foolish not to like this.
+Only a fool would dislike it.

 Guinea fowl chi shiang rice (£4.25).
 It’s that mirin-soy marinated yolk again working wonders with the soy dressed sticky rice, house pickles and slithers of gamey fowl.
 An excellent little dish.